KojoZero/NotoCJKmyWindowsPC/README.md

 # NotoCJKmyWindowsPC
 Replaces various commonly used CJK fonts with their respective NotoCJK Font

-**If you've already used v2.1, make sure to download the hotfix and logout**

 # Fonts Changed:
 Meiryo -> Noto Sans JP